ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/README.md

 - You have basic understanding Linux installation and administration
 - You have basic understanding Docker
 - You have basic understanding AWS configuration and administration
-  - For setup the lab, You need to know how to config EC2, VPC, AWS Route 53, Security Group,
+  - For setup the lab, you better knew how to config EC2, VPC, AWS Route 53, Security Group,
 - You have basic understanding EKS Kubernetes setup and administration

 ## Lab Architecture